18 years to $100m ARR and unicorn exit

 — Jason ✨BeKind✨ Lemkin ⚫️ (@jasonlk) November 2, 2020

-The other day Coupa did its first $1B+ acquisition, of 18+ year old Llamsoft.
+In 2020 Coupa did its first $1B+ acquisition, of 18+ year old Llamsoft.
 It took Llamasoft 18 years to get to $100m ARR, and 18 years to a $1B+ exit.
+It inspired me to update a post on how long in SaaS it takes to get to a $1B acquisition.

-So how long does it take?
+So how long does it take to get acquired for a billion?
 There’s not quite as much data as with IPOs and unicorn VC rounds.
-But it looks like about a decade, which is what you’d expect:
+But it looks like about a decade, which is what you’d expect.
+And for every Divvy that gets there in a stunning 5 years, there are also seemingly just as mange Innoyze and Acquia-type $1B+ exits that take 10, 14, even 25 years (!):

-(Note: the above list isn’t perfect, and I took out public SaaS companies that were acquired.
+(Note: the above list isn’t perfect, and I took out public SaaS companies that were acquired, and only included a limited number of PE deals.
 But it gives you a sense).

 There are 500+ and Cloud unicorns today and there will soon be 100 public SaaS and Cloud companies But being acquired for $1B+ is a little different … it’s some big tech company coming up with a ton of cash (sometimes stock, but you get the point) to buy you.
 It’s a bigger deal than a VC firm investing at $1B pre-money, in many ways.